 Alois Nebel wins at the European Film Awards

-aloislebel1The black and white Czech thriller Alois Nebel (Tomáš Luňák, dir)[review], tells the story of a shameful incident from WWII that harrows those involved, up to 1989 and the fall of the communist regime.
+The black-and-white Czech thriller Alois Nebel (Tomáš Luňák, dir.) tells the story of a shameful incident from WWII that haunts those involved, up to 1989 and the fall of the communist regime [Our film review].

-The film was adapted by a Czech graphic novel by Jaroslav Rudis and Jaromir 99.
+The film was adapted from a Czech graphic novel by Jaroslav Rudis and Jaromir 99.
 Luňák cites that the legendary Czech animator and director Karel Zeman was one of the main inspirations in the visual aspect of making the film.

 Alois Nebel has also won the feature film award at the 2012 Anim'est festival, Bucharest.